aayushkananu/Comp-Org-Project2/README.md

 # Hi, I'm am project 2! 👋

 To run, install QtSpim and load project2.s file in it.
-Configure and run.
+Assemble and run.

 ## Feedback